Click Here To Schedule A Consultation

 What to expect after Botox for TMJ

-Botox treatment is a safe and effective treatment for TMJ that requires no downtime following the procedure, meaning that patients can immediately return to their regularly scheduled activities.
+Botox treatment is a safe and effective treatment for TMJ that requires no downtime following the procedure.
 Patients may experience some minor side effects in the days following treatment, such as swelling, bruising, redness, and soreness at the injection site.
 Still, these side effects will resolve themselves on their own within a couple of days of receiving the treatment.
 Dr. Green recommends avoiding rubbing or massaging the treatment area to prevent the botulinum toxin from spreading to other areas.
-Patients can expect to see the full results of the treatment approximately two weeks after the procedure, and the effects of Botox treatment will last for 3-4 months.
+Patients can expect to see the full results of the treatment approximately two weeks after the procedure, and the effects of Botox treatment usually last for 3-4 months.

 Where is Botox injected for TMJ treatment?